How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 • AnalyticsParameterItems – elements of a list (Item must include item_id and item_name, but it may also include other optional parameters)

 What happens when you add the code above?
-As soon as a user runs into this list of elements, Firebase will register these events, and you will be able to check it in a console.
+When a user runs into this list of elements, Firebase will register these events, and you can check them on a console.

 Custom events

-It may turn out that you need to register an event that hasn’t been defined earlier.
-Luckily, it’s not a problem – custom events are here to help you out.
+You may need to register an event that hasn’t been defined earlier.
+Luckily, it’s not a problem—custom events are here to help.

-For example, if you develop a game, you can add your own events that will inform you when players achieve a particular goal.
+For example, if you develop a game, you can add events that will inform you when players achieve a particular goal.

 To register them, you use the same method you used in the previous example: logEvent(_:parameters:).
-Although this time, you add your own name to the event and choose your own parameters that you want to send.
-You can also add their own names and select their type.
+However, this time, you add your own name to the event and choose the parameters that you want to send.
+You can also add their names and select their type.

 Example